smnasimahmed/assignment_list/README.md

 * After CRUD operation close buttion pressing necessary.
 Otherwise it may crash.
 * Setting the time.

+## Future Plans
+* Push Notifications: Notify users about study reminders and deadlines.
+* Analytics Dashboard: Provide insights on study progress and performance.

 ## How to Install and Run Locally
 ### Prerequisites